GeorgWimmer/EB-Segmentation-Mask2Former/README.md

 # EB-Segmentation-Mask2Former
-Code to train and evaluate the Mask2Former architecture for EB image segmentation
+Code to train and evaluate the Mask2Former architecture for EB image segmentation for the paper 'AI-based segmentation of wound types caused by Epidermolysis Bullosa'.
+Link to the paper will be following after acceptance.
+Please cite the paper if you use the code.

 # Needed python packages:
 torch version 2.6.0+cu124, but others versions should work as well <br>
 torchvision 0.21.0+cu124, but other versions should work as well <br>
 Hugging Face's transformers library <br>
 For training combined with evaluation of the model, the cv2 package is  needed (EB_seg in EB_mask2former.py), but not for generating segmentation masks from images (EB_validate in EB_mask2former.py) <br>
-The other needed python libaries are standard libaries such as numpy, PIL, matplotlib,...
+The other needed python libaries are standard libaries such as numpy, PIL, matplotlib,...<br>
+We used the following GPU in our experients: NVIDIA GeForce RTX 3090 Ti with 24GB RAM <br>

 # Apply trained Mask2Former to segment wound regions in images of EB patients
 1) open an python editor (e.g. PyCharm, Jupyter Notebook,... )